galaxyproject/total-perspective-vortex/docs/topics/tpv_by_example.rst

           - if: input_size >= 20
             fail: Input size: {input_size} is too large shouldn't run

-The if clause can contain arbitrary python code, including multi-line python code.
+The ``if`` clause can contain arbitrary python code, including multi-line python code.
 The only requirement is that the last statement in the code block must evaluate to a boolean value.
 In this example, the `input_size` variable is an automatically available contextual variable which is computed by totalling the sizes of all inputs to the job.
-Additional available variables include app, job, tool, and user.
+Additional available variables include `app`, `job`, `tool`, and `user`.

 If the rule matches, the properties of the rule override the properties of the tool.
-For example, if the input_size is 15, the bwa tool will require both pulsar and highmem tags.
+For example, if the input_size is 15, the bwa tool will require both `pulsar` and `highmem` tags.

 Rules can be overridden by giving them an id.
 For example, the default for all tools is to reject input sizes < 5 by using the `my_overridable_rule` rule.
 We override that for the bwa tool by specifically referring to the inherited rule by id.
 If no id is specified, an id is auto-generated and no longer overridable.

-Note the use of the {input_size} variable in the fail message.
+Note the use of the `{input_size}` variable in the fail message.
 The general rule is that all non-string expressions are evaluated as python code blocks, while string variables are evaluated as python f-strings.

 The execute block can be used to create arbitrary side-effects if a rule matches.
 The return value of an execute